uwcse440/web-cse440-wi20/angular-workspace/src/app/assignments/assignment2/assignment2.component.content.md

 <app-assignment-due-text dueText="{{ page.due_project_2d }}"></app-assignment-due-text>

-The goal of this milestone is to reflect on what you observed and learned in your design research, organizing observations around themes to tasks to help inform your design.
+The goal of this milestone is to reflect on what you observed and learned in your design research, organizing observations around themes and developing insights into tasks that can help inform your design.

 #### Themes